Hippocampus: Schizophrenia

+Hyperactivity in the hippocampus has been suggested to be implicated in schizophrenic psychosis.
+The CA1 subfield is mostly indicated to be affected, and hyperactivity almost exclusively found in the anterior hippocampus.
+It has been suggested that hippocampal dysfunction might produce an alteration of dopamine release in the basal ganglia, thereby indirectly affecting the integration of information in the prefrontal cortex.
+Many post-mortem studies have assessed the hippocampal subfield proteins.
+Evidence of hyperactivity was a consistent finding.
+In CA1 BDNF (an indication of hyperactivity) was notably increased, but the synaptic protein changes seen in the other subfields were not affected.
+The strongest change was seen in CA3 synaptic anatomy with an increase in the dendritic spines on the apical dendrites of CA3 pyramidal neurons.
+This was most evident at the site of the entrance of the mossy fiber pathway to CA3 neurons.
+All three subfields have distinct molecular changes associated with schizophrenia.

 Microcephaly

-Hippocampus atrophy has been characterized in microcephaly patients and mouse models with WDR62 mutations which recapitulate human point mutations shown a deficiency in hippocampal development and neurogenesis.
+Hippocampus atrophy has been characterized in those with microcephaly.
+Mouse models with Wdr62 mutations which recapitulate human point mutations show a deficiency in hippocampal development, and neurogenesis.

 Other animals

-Other mammals

-The hippocampus has a generally similar appearance across the range of mammals, from monotremes such as the echidna to primates such as humans.
-The hippocampal-size-to-body-size ratio broadly increases, being about twice as large for primates as for the echidna.
-It does not, however, increase at anywhere close to the rate of the neocortex-to-body-size ratio.
-Therefore, the hippocampus takes up a much larger fraction of the cortical mantle in rodents than in primates.
-In adult humans the volume of the hippocampus on each side of the brain is about 3.0 to 3.5 cm3 as compared to 320 to 420 cm3 for the volume of the neocortex.

-There is also a general relationship between the size of the hippocampus and spatial memory.
-When comparisons are made between similar species, those that have a greater capacity for spatial memory tend to have larger hippocampal volumes.
-This relationship also extends to sex differences; in species where males and females show strong differences in spatial memory ability they also tend to show corresponding differences in hippocampal volume.

 Other vertebrates

-Non-mammalian species do not have a brain structure that looks like the mammalian hippocampus, but they have one that is considered homologous to it.
-The hippocampus, as pointed out above, is in essence part of the allocortex.
+Non-mammalian vertebrates lack a brain structure that looks like the mammalian hippocampus, but they have one that is considered homologous to it.
+The hippocampus is in essence part of the allocortex.
 Only mammals have a fully developed cortex, but the structure it evolved from, called the pallium, is present in all vertebrates, even the most primitive ones such as the lamprey or hagfish.
 The pallium is usually divided into three zones: medial, lateral and dorsal.
 The medial pallium forms the precursor of the hippocampus.
 It does not resemble the hippocampus visually because the layers are not warped into an S shape or enfolded by the dentate gyrus, but the homology is indicated by strong chemical and functional affinities.
-There is now evidence that these hippocampal-like structures are involved in spatial cognition in birds, reptiles, and fish.
+There is evidence that these hippocampal-like structures are involved in spatial cognition in reptiles, and in fish.